 Radioactive phosphorus therapy

-Radioactive phosphorus is a radioactive form of the element phosphorus.
-It can be used as a treatment for some blood disorders, including one called polycythaemia rubra vera (PCRV).
+Radioactive phosphorus is known as P-32.
+It is a radioactive form of sodium phosphate.
+It is used as a treatment for some blood disorders, including one called polycythaemia rubra vera (PCRV).
 Polycythaemia rubra vera means that your bone marrow makes too many red blood cells.
 You may make too many platelets and white blood cells too.

-Radioactive phosphorus is absorbed by the bone marrow and gives a dose of radiation, which stops it making excess cells.
+Radioactive phosphorus is absorbed by the bone marrow and gives a dose of radiation, which stops it making too many cells.
 Very little radiation is given to the rest of the body.
 This treatment is not commonly used because other types of treatment are available.
-It may be used if you have had PCRV for some time.
+It might be used if you have had PCRV for some time.

-Small amounts of the radioactive phosphorous will be present in your urine for a day or so after the treatment.
+Small amounts of the radioactive phosphorous are present in your urine for a day or so after the treatment.
 For the rest of the day it is important to remember to flush the toilet twice and to wash your hands thoroughly.
-This makes sure that other people do not come into contact with the radiation.
+This makes sure that other people don't come into contact with the radiation.

 If you use incontinence pads or have a catheter bag your nurse will discuss with you how to manage and dispose of these.